Molajo/Fieldhandler/README.md

 3. **$constraint** the name of the constraint;
 4. **$options** (optional) am associative array of named pair values required by constraint processing.

+##### Example: Verbose

-**Example: Verbse**: This is a verbose example where each constraint is specifically enforced.
+This is a verbose example for purposes of learning where each constraint is specifically enforced.

 ```php